Where are you based out of?

 My goal is to capture as much candid pictures as possible (the moments shot), however, there will be times I’ll pose you two to get the shot you are looking for.
 Don’t worry, I’ll keep constant communications with you two and make sure you both look and especially feel great!

 What information do we need to have ready before our meeting?

 There is no specific items, but at the minimum the wedding date and venue, a rough idea of what photography style/budget you have in mind.
 Most importantly, your enthusiasm to share with me your story and wedding day vision!

 What can we expect from you between the time of booking to our wedding date?

 I believe getting the best wedding photographs require a good amount of planning and communication.
 With that said, well before your wedding day you can expect us to be having phone calls and/or email communications.
-I’ll also send out a formal “touching base” email with helpful information and to-do items 2-3 months before your wedding day.
+I’ll also send out a formal “touching base” email with helpful information and to-do items around 2 months before your wedding day.
 We’ll then schedule a meeting around one month before your wedding to go over all the final details and questions you might have.